-The Fish River Canyon is the second largest canyon in the world.
-It boasts a drop of 1, 800ft (550m) in some areas and reaches 17 miles (27km) at its widest point, measurements that place this as a must-see highlight on a Namibia safari!
+Discover and explore the second largest canyon in the world when you add the Fish River Canyon to the itinerary of your holiday to Namibia.
+Located in the south of Namibia, it boasts a drop of 550 metres in some areas and reaches 27 kilometres at its widest point, measurements that place this as a must-see highlight on a Namibia safari.

-Whilst there is little wildlife to be seen at the bottom of the Canyon as a result of the rugged rocks and ravines, there are still springbok and steenbok to be seen, as well as kudu and mountain zebra.
-For twitchers, there are a wide variety of birds and raptors to be seen as you traverse the trails of the world’s second-biggest canyon and take in its magnificent scenery!
+Whilst there is little wildlife to be seen at the bottom of the Fish River Canyon as a result of the rugged rocks and ravines, you can still spot springbok and steenbok on your Namibian wildlife safari, as well as kudu and mountain zebra.
+For twitchers, there are a wide variety of birds and raptors to be seen as you traverse the trails of the world’s second-biggest canyon and take in its magnificent scenery.

 Fish River Canyon Safaris with JENMAN

 Experience three weeks of great game viewing and culture on the 21-day Great Trans-African Lodge safari that kicks off in the enigmatic city of Swakopmund in Namibia.
 Marvel at the astonishing array of wildlife in Etosha National Park before moving on to Mahango National Park.
 Chobe National Park in Botswana and Hwange National Park in Zimbabwe are also included in this safari package.

 A trip to Etosha National Park is part of the 24-day Northern Experience safari package that starts in Cape Town, South Africa and ends in Victoria Falls, Zimbabwe.
 Other Namibian stops are the sand dunes in Sossusvlei and the breathtaking Fish River Canyon.
 This exhilarating tour also ventures to the neighbouring countries of Botswana and Zimbabwe.